18F/tis-discovery/research/protocols/portfolio-managers.md

 *Ok, now that we’re past the bureaucratic stuff, let’s get started.
 We’re working to better understand the challenges agencies face when building technology teams to meet agency missions.*  We are very interested in learning how agencies, such as yours, leverage both employees and contractors to complete projects, and what you would ideally like to see in this process.

-Please tell us a little about your agency role and exposure to the technology team building process
+Please tell us a little about your portfolio mission and exposure to the technology team building process

 ### Questions _(25 minutes)_